Dust diseases, Silicosis and Asbestos – Making a claim

 If legal proceedings have already been issued, the claim can be continued by your estate under section 29 of the Administration and Probate Act 1958.
 Your partner and dependents will also be eligible to make a wrongful death and/or dependency claim.

-If you think you have been exposed to asbestos or dust from other construction materials and you'd like to talk to a legal expert about your eligibility to make a WorkCover or claim inder the Wrongs Act please call us on 1300 366 441 to arrange a free first consultation.
+If you think you have been exposed to asbestos or dust from other construction materials and you'd like to talk to a legal expert about your eligibility to make a WorkCover claim, or a claim inder the Wrongs Act please call us on 1300 366 441 to arrange a free first consultation.